-5.3.13.1.2 Key Threat: Environmental Contaminants:
+5.3.11.1.2 Key Threat: Environmental Contaminants:

-There are numerous chemical and biological pollutants that may directly or indirectly impact resident killer whale, ranging from persistent organic pollutants to antibiotic resistant bacteria and exotic species.
-Recent studies indicate resident killer whales have high levels of some contaminants with males having the highest levels.
-PCBs and certain fire-retardant persistent organic pollutants have been banned in Canada.
-Canada and U.S. researchers continue to monitor resident killer whale populations.
+There are numerous chemical and biological pollutants that may directly or indirectly impact Resident Killer Whales, ranging from persistent organic pollutants to antibiotic resistant bacteria and exotic species.
+Recent studies indicate Resident Killer Whales have high levels of some contaminants with males having the highest levels, including polychlorinated biphenyls (PCBs) and certain fire-retardant persistent organic pollutants which have been banned in Canada.
+Canadian and U.S. researchers continue to monitor the health of the Resident Killer Whale populations.

-5.3.13.1.3 Key Threat: Physical and Acoustic Disturbance:
+5.3.11.1.3 Key Threat: Physical and Acoustic Disturbance:

-All cetaceans, including Resident Killer Whales, are being subjected to increasing amounts of disturbance from vessels, aircraft and anthropogenic noise.
-Industrial activities such as: dredging, pile driving, construction, seismic testing, military sonar and other vessel use of low and mid-frequency sonars impact the acoustic environment.
-The means by which physical and/or acoustic disturbance can affect Resident Killer Whales at both the individual and population level is not well understood, but may depend on whether the disturbance is chronic or acute.
+All cetaceans, including Resident Killer Whales, have been subjected to increasing amounts of disturbance from vessels, aircraft and anthropogenic noise in recent years.
+This includes chronic noise from shipping, and acute noise from industrial activities such as dredging, pile driving, and construction, as well as seismic testing, military sonar, and other vessel use of low and mid-frequency sonars.
+The means by which physical and/or acoustic disturbance can affect Resident Killer Whales at both the individual and population level is not well understood, and research is ongoing to determine the short and longer-term impacts of disturbance to individuals and their populations.